 "When we arrived at the scene the goose wasn't there," Clancy told Patch.
 "But with an arrow protruding from its leg, we knew it couldn't have gone far."

-Clancy and VanSaders tracked the goose to Pavone baseball field, adjacent to the Hardcastle Pond where a local man, John Hall, was arrested Sunday morning in possession of a crossbow and a bag full of small arrows.
+Clancy and VanSaders tracked the goose to Pavone baseball field, adjacent to the Hardcastle Pond where a local man,

 "With its injured leg, it took about five to ten minutes to capture the goose," Clancy said.
 Clancy and VanSaders assisted Bergen County Animal Control with the capture.